ARMmbed/mbed-os/.github/pull_request_template.md

 <!--
     If there are any implications for users taking this change then they must be provided here.
 For Major PR types this field is MANDATORY.

-    NOTE: This section is automatically written to release notes for Feature and Major releases and should contain enough details for a user.
 -->

 #### Migration actions required <!-- Optional -->
 <!--
     This should only be applicable in Major PR types for which this field is MANDATORY.

-    NOTE: This section is automatically written to release notes for Feature and Major releases and should contain enough details for a user.
 -->

 ### Documentation <!-- Required -->